 Water based ink vs. plastisol ink: which is better?

 Water based ink and plastisol ink are the two most popular ink styles in the screen printing industry.
-Here is a breakdown of the essentials you need to know concerning each style, and how to determine which one is for you.
+Here is a breakdown of the essentials you need to know concerning which style is right for you.

 Water based and discharge ink